norwd/pword/README.md

 A small, command line password generator.

+Inspired by the [xkcd](https://xkcd.com/936) comic on password strength, `pword` is little password generator in the spirit of fun and interesting password strategies.
+It supports a variety of different password generation backends, including `pword xkcd`.
+For a full list see `pword --help`.

 ## Installation

 Installing `pword` is as simple as using the Go module installer on the command